-If the answer to the last assumption of mine is yes, you have one more test to pass, my fellow stoner – the drug screening.
+If you did just land a job, you have one more test to pass, my fellow stoner – the drug screening.
 Despite the widespread decriminalization and legalization of cannabis in more and more states, the vast majority of employers still claim that they will reject a candidate who turns out positive on the marijuana screening during the drug test.

-Fear not, as this informational guide is here to enlighten you how long THC remains in your system, e.g. in your urine, blood, saliva, and hair.
+Fear not, as this informational guide is here to enlighten you how long a THC concentration remains in your system.
+This includes how long marijuana lasts in your urine, blood, saliva, and hair.

 Source: Franklin Institute

 Employers use blood tests to measure the amount of active THC in your system.
-After THC enters the bloodstream, it almost instantaneously reaches the level of over 100ng/ml, and this happens within the first few minutes.
+After THC enters the bloodstream, it almost instantaneously reaches the level of over 100ng/ml.
+This happens within the first few minutes.
 After that, the THC level drops significantly to single digits with the passage of the first hour.

 How Long Does Marijuana Stay in Your Urine?